Generic Hamiltonian Dynamics: Introduction

-As explained in \cite{ABC,BC} and in \cite{B1}, the proof of the \textsl{Connecting Lemma for pseudo-orbits} is splitted in three main parts.
-The first step to prove Lemma \ref{mainlemma} concerns on \textsl{local perturbations}.
-These perturbations motivate the definition of \textsl{perturbation boxes} whose support must be in the interior of small open sets, pairwise disjoint till a sufficiently large number of iterates.
-Separately, we need to \textsl{analyze the dynamics near closed orbits with small period} because these orbits are not contained in any perturbation box.
-Finally, we must analyze the \textsl{global dynamics}, in order to cover any orbit with perturbation flowboxes.
+To prove this result, we have to resume the arguments used by Arnaud et al. \cite{ABC,BC}, and to adapt them to the Hamiltonian setting.
+Besides the perturbation techniques, the core of the proofs is the need to restrict our attention to the energy hypersurface, in order to perturb the Hamiltonian and keep the energy, when analyzing the perturbations and their supports.
 This strategy was firstly followed by Bonatti and Crovisier for diffeomorphisms (see \cite{BC}).
 Later, jointly with Arnaud (see \cite{ABC}), these authors proceeded with this methodology to get the proof of the Connecting Lemma for pseudo-orbits of symplectomorphisms.
-The main novelties in the symplectomorphisms context are the need for the perturbations to be \textsl{symplectic} and also that the closed orbits can be \textsl{stably elliptic}.
-This means that the symplectomorphisms case cannot be reduced to the one treated in \cite{BC}, where the closed orbits are assumed to be hyperbolic.
+The main novelties in the symplectomorphisms context are the need for the perturbations to be \textsl{symplectic} and the fact that closed orbits can be \textsl{stably elliptic}.
+This means that the symplectomorphisms case cannot be reduced to the one treated in \cite{BC}, where closed orbits are assumed to be hyperbolic.
 That is why, in \cite{ABC}, the authors prove this result for symplectomorphisms, by doing the necessary changes.